jillesvangurp/geoplanet2json/README.md

 # Caveats

-- Geoplanet comes without coordinates; flickr shapes only cover a few million of the woeids.
+- Geoplanet comes without coordinates; flickr shapes only cover a few hundred thousand of the woeids (out of > 5M).
 The rest are conveniently contained by the flickr shapes though.
 I may invest some time in correlating the geonames data set with the geoplanet dataset to address this.
 - Some shapes in the flickr data sets have woeids that are not in the geoplanet data I used.
 - The geoplanet hierarchy contains some inaccuracies.
 Especially at the neighborhood level there are quite a few inaccuracies.
 - Geoplanet was shut down and is no longer maintained.
 This dataset is several years out of date.